-Although the comic strip “Alley Oop” first appeared in August 1933, the cartoon caveman began with a 1926 oilfield discovery in the Permian Basin.
+Although the comic strip “Alley Oop” first appeared in August 1933, the cartoon caveman began with 1920s oilfield discoveries in the Permian Basin.
 A small West Texas oil town would later proclaim itself as the inspiration for cartoonist Victor Hamlin.

-August 7, 1953 – Outer Continental Shelf Lands Act generates Federal Revenue
+August 7, 1953 – Outer Continental Shelf Lands Act generates Revenue

 Famed oilfield well control expert and firefighter Paul “Red” Adair died at age 89 in Houston.
 The son of a blacksmith, Adair was born in 1915 in Houston.
 He served with a U.S. Army bomb disposal unit during World War II.

-Adair began his career working for Myron Macy Kinley, who patented a technology for using charges of high explosives to snuff out well fires.
-Kinley, whose father had been an oil well shooter in California in the early 1900s, also mentored “Boots” Hansen and “Coots” Mathews (Boots & Coots), and other firefighters.
+Adair had begun his oilfield career working for Myron Macy Kinley, who patented a technology for using charges of high explosives to snuff out well fires.
+Kinley, whose father had been an oil well shooter in California in the early 1900s, mentored many other firefighters, including Asger “Boots” Hansen and Edward “Coots” Mathews (Boots & Coots International Well Control).

-Adair, who founded the Red Adair Company in 1959, developed many new techniques for “wild well” control.
-Over the years his company put out more than 2,000 dangerous well fires and blowouts – onshore and offshore, all over the world.
-The oilfield firefighter’s skills, dramatized in the 1968 John Wayne film “Hellfighters,” were tested in 1991 when Adair and his company extinguished 117 oil well fires set in Kuwait by Saddam Hussein’s retreating Iraqi army.
+After founding the Red Adair Company in 1959, Adair developed new techniques as his company put out more than 2,000 well fires worldwide — onshore and offshore.
+The oilfield firefighter’s skills, dramatized in the 1968 film “Hellfighters,” were tested in 1991 when Adair’s company extinguished 117 well fires set in Kuwait by Saddam Hussein’s retreating Iraqi army.